 I am a paediatric respiratory consultant specialising in conditions affecting children’s lungs and airways.
-My NHS practice is at the respiratory department of Birmingham Women’s and Children’s Hospital where the team manages children with a variety of chest and lung problems, including severe asthma, cystic fibrosis, bronchiectasis and rare lung diseases.
+My NHS practice is at the respiratory department of Birmingham Women’s and Children’s Hospital where we manage children with a variety of chest and lung problems including severe asthma, cystic fibrosis, bronchiectasis and rare lung diseases.
 I lead the difficult asthma service and respiratory research.

 I specialise in childhood asthma including severe asthma, wheeze in toddlers, prolong cough in children, recurrent chest infections, allergy and sleep disorders in children.

 My respiratory training was at the Royal Brompton Hospital, London and Bristol Children’s Hospital and Children’s Hospital for Wales, Cardiff.